The best way to explore the South Island, New Zealand

-A think to keep in mind is that most car rental companies will require the driver to be at least 21 years of age.
-Some providers will want you to be over 25, but still rent you a car if you’re younger than 25 for an additional charge.
+A thing to keep in mind is that most car rental companies will require the driver to be at least 21 years of age.
+Some providers will want you to be over 25, but still, rent you a car if you’re younger than 25 for an additional charge.
 Best to check with the car rental company of your choice directly.

 Drive with confidence

 New Zealand’s roads can be challenging.
 Perhaps the first thing to mention is that distances always appear shorter than they really are.
 There are no motorways in New Zealand apart from a few kilometres around Auckland, so you’ll be doing all of your driving on rural roads, with one lane per direction.
 There are passing lanes at regular intervals, but you’ll find yourself dealing with quite a few tailgaters even if you drive the maximum speed allowed.
 There are plenty of mountain roads (read: curves, bends, winding roads) that are a joy to drive with a good car and a sensible approach, but can be intimidating to less experienced drivers, especially if you have tailgaters behind you.
 Curves are usually signposted ahead, with black curve-markers and speed recommendations.
 I recommend to follow the recommended speed and slow down (the speed recommended is not overly conservative)!

 Another thing you may not be used to are one-lane bridges, especially on the South Island.
 Usually, these are not a problem at all, as the signs tell you who has the right of way.
 There are longer bridges where it is difficult to see whether there is oncoming traffic who has the right of way, and you may find both parties on the bridge at the same time – fear not, there are bridges with passing bays, like the Haast River bridge on the west coast of the South Island.

 For a comprehensive guide to rules and signs on New Zealand’s roads, have a look at the official New Zealand road guide.

 Enjoy the experience